-- A. The cash flows from the financial asset have been received. - B. The contractual rights to receive cash flows from the financial asset expire. - C. The contractual rights to receive cash flows from the financial asset have been transferred and the Group has transferred substantially all risks and rewards of ownership of the financial asset. - D. The contractual rights to receive cash flows from the financial asset have been transferred; however, the Group has not retained control of the financial asset.
+- A. The contractual rights to receive cash flows from the financial asset expire. - B. The contractual rights to receive cash flows from the financial asset have been transferred and the Group has transferred substantially all risks and rewards of ownership of the financial asset. - C. The Group neither retains nor transfers substantially all risks and rewards of ownership of the financial asset; however, it has not retained control of the financial asset.

-14) Investments accounted for under the equity method / associates
+15) Investments accounted for under the equity method / associates

 - A. Associates are all entities over which the Group has significant influence but not control.
 In general, it is presumed that the investor has significant influence, if an investor holds, directly or indirectly 20 percent or more of the voting power of the investee.
 Investments in associates are accounted for using the equity method and are initially recognised at cost.
 The Group's investments in associates include goodwill identified on acquisition, net of any accumulated impairment loss arising through subsequent assessments. - B. The Group's share of its associates' post-acquisition profits or losses is recognised in profit or loss, and its share of post-acquisition movements in other comprehensive income is recognised in other comprehensive income.
-When the Group's share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Group does not recognise further losses, unless it has incurred statutory/constructive obligations or made payments on behalf of the associate.
+When the Group's share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured

-C. When changes in an associate's equity that are not recognised in profit or loss or other comprehensive income of the associate and such changes not affecting the Group's ownership percentage of the associate, the Group recognises the Group's share of change in equity of the associate in 'capital surplus' in proportion to its ownership.
+- receivables, the Group does not recognise further losses, unless it has incurred statutory/constructive obligations or made payments on behalf of the associate. - C. When changes in an associate's equity that are not recognised in profit or loss or other comprehensive income of the associate and such changes not affecting the Group's ownership percentage of the associate, the Group recognises the Group's share of change in equity of the associate in 'capital surplus' in proportion to its ownership.

-15) Property and equipment
+16) Property and equipment

 - A. Equipment are initially recorded at cost.
 Borrowing costs incurred during the construction period are capitalised. - B. Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognised.
 All other repairs and maintenance are charged to profit or loss during the financial period in which they are incurred. - C. Equipment apply cost model and are depreciated using the straight-line method to allocate their cost over their estimated useful lives.
 Each part of an item of equipment with a cost that is significant in relation to the total cost of the item must be depreciated separately. - D. The assets' residual values, useful lives and depreciation methods are reviewed, and adjusted if appropriate, at each balance sheet date.
 If expectations for the assets' residual values and useful lives differ from previous estimates or the patterns of consumption of the assets' future economic benefits embodied in the assets have changed significantly, any change is accounted for as a change in estimate under IAS 8, 'Accounting Policies, Changes in Accounting Estimates and Errors', from the date of the change.
-The estimated useful lives of various assets are all 2~6 years.
+The estimated useful lives of various assets are all 3~6 years.

-16) Leased assets/leases (lessee)
+17) Leased assets/leases (lessee)